Looking for tips on things to do in Honolulu?

 Getting There & Away

-There are international nonstop flights to Honolulu from Australia, Canada, Japan, Korea, New Zealand, and the Philippines, as well as from many U.S. cities.
+There are nonstop flights to Honolulu from many U.S. cities plus from Australia, Canada, Japan, Korea, New Zealand, and the Philippines.

 For visitors with United frequent flyer miles who want a comfortable trip, one of the best deals is flying First Class in a flat bed seat from NYC to Honolulu via San Francisco for 50,000 miles each way.